Uberspace/lab/source/guide_limesurvey.rst

  --password=MySuperSecretPassword
  [isabell@stardust ~]$

-Your blog URL needs to be setup:
+Your survey URL needs to be setup:

 ::